bitnami/charts/bitnami/argo-cd/README.md

 This chart bootstraps an Argo CD deployment on a Kubernetes cluster using the Helm package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites

 - Kubernetes 1.23+